-Students earning the Certificate in Comparative Literature and Society must fulfill the following requirements over the course of the program, while simultaneously fulfilling home department requirements (requirements for ICLS and for the home department overlap in some instances – please consult the ICLS Director of Graduate Studies and/or ICLS office for further details)
+Students earning the Certificate in Comparative Literature and Society must fulfill the Certificate requirements while simultaneously fulfilling home department requirements (requirements for ICLS and for the home department overlap in some instances – please consult the ICLS Director of Graduate Studies and/or ICLS office for further details.)
+The steps for successful completion of the Certificate include:

 ICLS Director of Graduate Studies